arniery/cloudwalk/README.md

 ### Task
 The task of this challenge was to build a lightweight prototype that listens to spoken digits (0–9) and predicts the correct number using the Free Spoken Digit Dataset as the source of .wav files.
 The assistance of Gemini was used in debugging this project, and ChatGPT was also used for a couple of personal Python questions, but the main ideas of CNN architecture and wav -> spectrogram conversion were inspired by the sources linked below.

+Simply clone and run the fsdd_digit_classifier.py script to train and the test1.py script to see it work on a real .wav file example!

 ### Dataset

 The dataset used was the [FSDD](https://github.com/Jakobovski/free-spoken-digit-dataset#), an audio version of MNIST and published for cloning on GitHub by user Jakobovski.
 The folder "recordings" was specifically pulled from this repository for my training purposes.